habibkhan099/Machine-Learning-Lab/README.md

 2. **Lab 02: Exploratory Data Analysis (EDA)**
    - Focuses on data exploration, visualization, and preprocessing using the Iris dataset.

-3. **Lab 03: Linear Regression**
+3. **Lab 03: Linear Regression Using One feature**
-   - Implements linear regression for predicting house prices.
+   - Implements linear regression for predicting house prices using one feature.

-4. **Lab 04: Classification Using Decision Trees**
+4. **Lab 04: Linear Regression with Multiple Variables**
-   - Demonstrates classification using decision trees on a sample dataset.
+   - Implements linear regression for predicting house prices with Multiple Variables.

-5. **Lab 05: Clustering with K-Means**
+5. **Lab 05: Overfitting and Regularization in Linear Regression**
    - Applies the K-Means clustering algorithm to group data points.

 6. **Lab 06: Sentiment Analysis**